bjerkio/how/pull-request-etiquette.md

 of all knowledge and skills in every context.

-Since a reviewer should only approve pull requests they fully understand, we will sometimes have to forego code review.
+Since a reviewer should only approve pull requests they fully understand, we will therefore sometimes have to forego code review.

 Additionally, if a change is time sensitive, very simple and/or small in scope, the value add of a review cycle is often not worth causing delays, interrupting flow state (for two developers),